adepierre/SniffCraft/README.md

 ### /!\ Encryption is not supported /!\

 As both the client and the server must share the same public key when authenticating to Mojang's session server, we can't use an intermediate decrypt/encrypt layer.
-I'd like to support encryption too, but I'm affraid that's simply not possible (feel free to open an issue if you have any suggestion on this matter).
+I'd like to support encryption too, but I'm affraid that's simply not possible without a modification in the client, but in this case, SniffCraft is useless as you could modify it directly to log the packets.
+Feel free to open an issue if you have any suggestion on this matter.
 Use SniffCraft only with server with online-mode=false.

 ## Dependencies